Powerlearnproject/se-day1-assignment-Neriah333/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
-Idea generation.
-Requirements analysis: Defining the software's purpose, functionality, and constraints based on user needs.
+Planning.Defining the software's purpose, functionality, and constraints based on user needs.
-Design: Creating the architecture, user interface, and technical specifications of the software.
+Designing: Creating the architecture, user interface, and technical specifications of the software.
-Implementation (Coding): Writing the actual code based on the design.
+Developing: Writing the actual code based on the design.
 Testing: Verifying that the software meets the requirements and is free of defects.
 Deployment:    Releasing the software to users.
 Maintenance: Fixing bugs, adding features, and ensuring the software continues to function correctly.